gmoeck/gmoeck.github.com/_posts/2011-09-28-why-you-should-care-about-information-hiding.md

 accomplishing information hiding as I described above.
 It's really providing an API to modify the data which the object is "encapsulating".
-The object isn't really exposing behavior as much as it is holding data.
-And as such, in order to use the object, you still have to keep in mind the low level details of how the object works.
+The object isn't really exposing behavior as much as it is holding data and as such, in order to use the object, you still have to keep in mind the low level details of how it works.
 Any code that does not hide it's information behind a solid API is inherantly a [leaky abstraction](http://www.joelonsoftware.com/articles/LeakyAbstractions.html).